H3ro2005/UnivercityApp/README.md

-# Clean Architecture Template
+# University Project

-What's included in the template?
+What's used in project?

 - SharedKernel project with common Domain-Driven Design abstractions.
 - Domain layer with sample entities.